 From the Album

-Dutch chanteuse Caro Emerald is a truly amazing overnight indie music success story.
+Dutch singer Caro Emerald is a truly amazing overnight independent music success story.
 This trained jazz vocalist had already spent a few years in the music industry working as a for-hire backup singer when in 2007, producers Jan van Wieringen, David Schreurs and songwriter Vincent DeGiorgio hired her to demo a song they wrote called “Back It Up” that they were intending to pitch to another group.
-They liked Caro’s voice, her lovable personality, and her gypsy-like beauty, and decided to keep “Back It Up” for themselves, and create a Vintage-inspired music project with Caro as lady frontman just for fun.
-Caro performed “Back It Up” on the Dutch TV channel TV5, and local response was so strong, the musicians released the song as a single on their own indie label Grandmono Records.
-The result has been the unlikely beginning of the emergence of the new Vintage Music phenomenon.
+They liked Caro’s voice, her lovable personality, and her gypsy-like beauty, and decided to keep “Back It Up” for themselves, and create a Vintage-inspired music project with Caro fronting just for fun.
+Caro performed “Back It Up” on the Dutch TV channel TV5, and local response was so strong, the musicians released the song as a single on their own label Grandmono Records.
+And things went up, up, up from there.

 The origins of Caro Emerald’s gypsy/Dixieland-influenced sound go back to the music of guitar virtuoso and musicologist Bob Brozman, whose extensive knowledge of international folk and roots music led him to mix and match these sounds in unique and pioneering ways in the 1980’s and early 1990’s.
 One of many creations he assembled was a combination gypsy/Dixieland jazz hybrid that managed to translate well to the current times.
-The Squirrel Nut Zippers then had a platinum-selling album with the album Hot (1996), sporting a sound that was largely lifted from Brozman’s sound.
+The sound was lifted and developed further by The Squirrel Nut Zippers, who had a platinum-selling album in the US with the album Hot (1996).
 Hot yielded the charting single “Hell,” which was semi-plagiarized from Brozman’s 1988 song “Death” (aka “Death Calypso”).

 “[W]e had to…convince radio stations, ‘No, it doesn't fit your format.
 Yes, your audience will love it,’” Caro’s producer David Schreurs recalls.
 “That's the kind of thing I wanted Caro to be—once you heard a short piece of it on the radio, you'd be hooked.”
 Caro’s debut album, Deleted Scenes from the Cutting Room Floor (2010), has since gone multi-platinum in many countries and dominated the charts throughout Continental Europe and The United Kingdom.

-Furthermore, Caro has had the privilege of influencing fellow This is Vintage Now artist Blake Jones and the Trike Shop, who created an instrumental calypso track called “8 ½ Ice Skaters” after the ideas presented in Caro Emerald’s “A Night Like This”.
+Furthermore, Caro has had the privilege of influencing fellow This is Vintage Now artist Blake Jones and the Trike Shop, who created an instrumental calypso track called “8 ½ Ice Skaters” modeled after the ideas presented in Caro’s “A Night Like This”.
 This is the first time of hopefully many that one This is Vintage Now artist has influenced another.
-“8 ½ Ice Skaters” will be on Blake Jones and the Trike Shop’s upcoming Bachelor Pad EP New Experiments in Sound (2012), which will be offered as an exclusive, limited-edition release in This is Vintage Now’s Indiegogo.com fundraiser later in the year.
+“8 ½ Ice Skaters” is intended for release on an upcoming album entitled New Experiments in Sound, and will also appear on This is Vintage Now Vol. 3: Good Times, Good Tunes!
+Songs For When You're Feeling Good, which will go into production after the release of This is Vintage Now Vol. 2.

-The Caro Emerald song featured on This is Vintage Now, “Just One Dance,” is an instance of neo-swing done correctly, with crisp production, tight arrangements, and horns that add excitement and power without being overbearing.
+The Caro Emerald song featured on This is Vintage Now Vol. 1, “Just One Dance,” is an instance of neo-swing done well, with crisp production, tight arrangements, and horns that add excitement and power without being overbearing.
 It’s a great example of the “Vintage Now” sound in action.